BrianJr03/myFit/README.md

   ### [Flutter](https://flutter.dev/)
   - Flutter is an open source framework by Google for building beautiful, natively compiled, multi-platform applications from a single codebase.
   - Application tested using Flutter SDK version `2.10.4` at time of writing.
-  - Flutter is powered by **Dart**, which provides the language and runtimes that power Flutter apps.
+  - Flutter is powered by **Dart**, which provides the language and runtime that power Flutter apps.
 Application tested using Dart version `2.10.4` at time of writing.

   ### [Firebase](https://firebase.google.com/) and [Firestore](https://firebase.google.com/docs/firestore)
   - Firebase is a Google platform to assist with developing mobile and web applications.
 It can help to serve as a back end for applications without the requirement of managing servers.